Here is a question every coach should ask themselves:

 Self-awareness is a key aspect of your development as a coach.

-It’s important to continually analyse yourself.
-Make sure you’re being the best coach and developer you can be.
+It is important to continually analyse yourself.
+Make sure you are being the best coach and developer you can be.
 Ask trusted colleagues or parents for honest feedback about your sideline presence.

-The mirror question isn’t comfortable.
-But asking it - and honestly answering it - is how coaches improve.
+The mirror question is not comfortable.
+But asking it, and honestly answering it, is how coaches improve.

 Your players deserve the best version of you on that touchline.
 Every match.
 Every session.